remotemerge/nepali-date-converter/README.md

 **TypeScript Support** — built-in types support, and it's written in TypeScript.
 The package seamlessly works on browsers, JS/ESx, Node.js, and bundlers like Webpack, Rollup, etc.

-**Conversion** — supports date conversion from BS to AD and vice-versa.
+**Conversion** — supports date conversion from BS to AD and vice versa.

 **Accurate** — from 1975-2099 BS, 100% of the data was tested and corrected.
 The package is ready to be used in production.